coderefinery/handsonscicomp/source/fitech-info.rst

 After completing the exercises, you should notify **fitech-sci@aalto.fi** that your performance is ready for evaluation.
 If you have successfully met the grading criteria (90% of exercises completed and have at least 50% correct), your performance will be accepted and credits registered.
+Grading is done about once per month.